romanf-dev/magnesium/README.md

 4. Initialize interrupt controller registers and priorities.
 5. Initialize context, message pools, queues and objects in your main().
 Enable the corresponding interrupt sources.
 6. Put calls to 'schedule' in interrupt handlers associated with actors.
+7. Put calls to 'tick' in interrupt handler of tick source.
-7. Put calls to alloc/push in interrupt handlers associated with devices.
+8. Put calls to alloc/push in interrupt handlers associated with devices.
-8. Implement message handling code in actor's functions.
+9. Implement message handling code in actor's functions.

 Demo
 ----

-The demo is a toy example with just one actor which blinks the LED on the STM32 Bluepill board.
+The demo is a toy example with just one actor which blinks the LED.
 Building:

         make MG_DIR=..